Cytnx-dev/Cytnx/docs/source/guide/itersol/LinOp.rst

 ..
 Note::

     The function should have the signature **Tensor f(const Tensor &)** with NO additional arguments.
-Thus, it is less flexible if the linear algebra operator depends on further parameters or data.
-In such cases, see the next section *Inherit the LinOp class* instead.
+If the linear algebra operator depends on more parameters, the approach in the next section :ref:`Inherit the LinOp class` can be used instead.

 Next, we create a **LinOp** object, and pass the function *myfunc* to it.